whiskeysierra/helsing/README.md

     - Grouping
         - `SELECT year FROM countries.csv GROUP BY year`
     - Grouping with multiple columns
-        - `SELECT country, continent FROM countries.csv GROUP BY country, continent`
+        - `SELECT year, continent FROM countries.csv GROUP BY continent, year`
     - Aggregation
         - `SELECT MAX(population) FROM countries.csv`
     - Aggregation with multiple functions